OrlyandDror/Final-Project/README.md

 ### 1. Introduction
 This project focuses on developing a system for detecting food objects using a camera and sending the coordinates of the object's center to a robotic arm.
 The robotic arm then moves to the precise location of the object's center.

-The project integrates the YOLO* (You Only Look Once) model for real-time object detection and localization with robotic arm control, creating a seamless interaction between visual detection and physical movement.
+The project integrates the YOLO<sup>[1]</sup> (You Only Look Once) model for real-time object detection and localization with robotic arm control, creating a seamless interaction between visual detection and physical movement.
 Additionally, the project includes calibration of the camera and workspace to ensure accurate detection and positioning.

 Key features: